vidhianand33/Vidhi04-intern-repo/git_understanding.md

 How is it better than checking manually?
 Going through every commit takes forever. git bisect makes it way faster by narrowing it down step by step.

+Pull request
+Why are PRs important in a team workflow?
+PRs let team members review code before it gets added to the main project.
+This helps catch mistakes, keep code quality high, and make sure everyone agrees on changes.

+What makes a well-structured PR?
+A clear title, a short but useful description of the changes, and why they’re needed.
+It should also link to any related issues and include screenshots (if relevant).

+What did you learn from reviewing an open-source PR?
+People leave helpful comments to suggest improvements, and discussions help refine the code.
+It’s not just about merging—it’s about making the code better together.